 Of course, if the idea does take off, maybe we’ll have a metaverse that exists alongside the internet, or one that is intertwined with it.
 Maybe Meta’s metaverse will be all of it, or just a small part.
 Either way, it would change the way we use the internet irrevocably.

 Both the ideas of Berners-Lee as well as those of crypto evangelists could apply to this new metaverse, but in very different ways.
+For more key facts on the topic, check out our guide on Metaverse statistics.

 Final Thoughts: Web 1.0 vs Web 2.0 vs Web 3.0